ipspace/netlab/docs/module/vlan.md

 It might be possible to build topologies that deviate from these rules, but don't be surprised when the results look weird.

+## Deployment Recommendations

+The VLAN module tries to support many different platform-specific VLAN configuration paradigms, and the resulting maze of various bits and pieces might frustrate the unwary.
+Following these guidelines might help you avoid the frustration:

+* Use **route** VLANs only in a router-on-a-stick or multi-hop VRF Lite designs.
+* While it's possible to mix **route** and **irb** VLANs on the same device, the results are not always intuitive.
+Don't do that -- a device should be a pure router (terminating **route** VLANs) or a layer-3 switch (forwarding within and between **bridge** or **irb** VLANs) but not both.
+* Do not use **mode: route** on access VLANs.
+Use native IP connectivity.
+* Avoid **mode: route** on native VLANs.
+Some devices might not like that approach.
+* Don't use link attributes to modify VLANs in a VLAN trunk.
+Use VLAN attributes.
+* Never combine multiple [forwarding modes](vlan-forwarding-modes) of a single VLAN *within a single node*.
+Using **route** VLAN mode on a router-on-a-stick and **bridge**/**irb** VLAN mode on attached switch is perfectly fine.

 ## Module Parameters

 VLANs are defined in the global or per-node **vlans** dictionary.
 Global- and node VLAN parameters are merged to get VLAN data for individual nodes.